dncoble/dncoble.github.io/_posts/2025-01-17-Landau-Notation.md

 $$ \frac{4x^3 + 3x}{x^2 + 1} = O\left(x\right) \text{ as } x\to\infty $$

-Of course, it's also true that $f(x) = x^2$, but when analyzing function asymptotics, we want the strongest possible bound, at least if we can get it.
-After only a few examples, you'll notice some shortcuts.
+Of course, it's also true that $f(x) = O(x^2)$, but when analyzing function asymptotics, we want the strongest possible bound, at least if we can get it.
+After working through a few examples, you'll notice some shortcuts.
 I've listed some important ones in the lemmata below:

 __Lemma__.
 If $f(x) = O(g(x))$ and $h(x) = O(k(x))$, and also $g(x) = O(k(x))$, then